 “I try to remember that people-good, intelligent, capable people-may actually need day-to-day praise and thanks for the job they do.
 I try to remember to get up out of my chair, turn off my computer, go sit or stand next to them and see what they are doing, ask about the challenges, find out if they need additional help, offer that help if possible, and most of all, tell them in all honesty that what they are doing is important: to me, to the company, and to our customers.”

-It is Friday and what better way to part from your co-workers for the weekend than to tell them how much you appreciate them.
+Remember when the day is over what better way to part from your co-workers than to tell them how much you appreciate them.
 I am sure their appreciation of your words will make your weekend exceptional!